 - You can get the best 2-in-1 laptops for under $500

 After reviewing dozens of value-priced systems, the best laptops under $500 with a Windows 10 operating system are the 15-inch Acer Aspire E 15 and the Acer Aspire 5.
 We even wrote a face-off to help you choose between the two.
 Meanwhile, the best Chromebooks under $500 that you’ll find are the HP Chromebook 15 and HP Chromebook x2.
 We recently reviewed the new Acer Swift 3, which starts at $499, but it didn't perform well enough to make this list due its mediocre battery life.
-Check out our best cheap laptop deals in August 2020 or even the best back-to-school laptop deals.
+Check out our best cheap laptop deals or even the best back-to-school laptop deals.

 Keep in mind that you’re still going to have to make some compromises when you’re looking for a laptop at this price.
 But, if you’re okay with that and you want an even cheaper laptop, take a look at our selection of the best laptops under $300.
 If you're looking for something for your kid, check our best kids tablets page.